Dilkusha, Dhaka

 Dilkusha is the commercial centre of Dhaka, the capital of Bangladesh.
 It is a part of the larger Motijheel area in the city.
 Historically, the Nawabs of Dhaka used to have a garden palace here in the 19th and early 20th century.
 Dilkusha was the name of that palace.
-The area also has a professional football club called Dilkusha SC.
+The area also has a sports club called Dilkusha SC, which is mainly known for its football team.